AbhishekNair050/SignSpeak-Converter/README.md

 ```

 4. After successful deployment, the application will be accessible at the provided URL (https://`your-project-id`.appspot.com/).

+#### New Test model in GCP deployment has the model trained on all words of the dataset which has not been used due to poor performance on real time data accprding to the feedbacks received, but it performs fine when given a video input.

 ## Future Plan
 - Expand language support by incorporating datasets for additional sign languages used globally.